Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07-3.md

 lanterns and torches.
 Detailed rules for lighting are in Exploits.

-**Medical Gear** has bandages which are basic equipment for First Aid, a proper first-aid kit which gives +1, a litter for carrying the wounded, and surgical equipment that can be used for field Surgery or to remove valuable dead monster bits without ruining them.
+**Medical Gear** has bandages which are basic equipment for First Aid, a proper first-aid kit which gives +1, a liter for carrying the wounded, and surgical equipment that can be used for field Surgery or to remove valuable dead monster bits without ruining them.